lovisXII/RiVer_SoC/README.md

 # I. Convention we took to name signals
 ## A. Entity :
-Signals of pure entity such as arithemitcal logic unit, shifter, fifo ...etc. are named according to the following rule :
+Signals of pure entity such as arithemitcal logic unit, shifter, fifo ...etc.
+It is named according to the following rules :
  - **Upper case** : designate the input/ output of an entity
 - **Lower case** : internal signals of an entity

 The name of the signal will be just a quick description of what the signal do.
-We didn't use the same convention as the Stage because "pure entity" can be instantiated at different stages so it would not make sens to name it according to a stage.
+We don't use the same conventions as the Stage because "pure entity" can be instantiated at different stages so it would not make sens to name it according to a stage.
 __example__ :
 - DIN : alu's data input
 - RES : alu's result